ballandilin/QuizApp/README.md

-# QuizzApp an app made with Flask
+# QuizApp an app made with Flask